opengeospatial/te-releases/README.md

 This repository tracks the releases at the OGC TEAM Engine [production](http://cite.opengeospatial.org/teamengine)  and [beta](http://cite.opengeospatial.org/te2) websites.

-An issue is created every time there is a change in the test and it is deploy in th OGC validator web sites.
+An issue is created every time there is a change in the test and it is to be deployed in the OGC validator web sites.

 More Information
 =================